 Artist, collector, author—Douglas Allen’s principal interests are profoundly influenced by the art of N. C. Wyeth.
 As a young boy, Allen began collecting books, posters, magazines, and other ephemera related to Wyeth.
 His passion continues even today as he refines an incomparable collection that documents the printed history of Wyeth’s career.
-This focused exhibition, drawn from Allen’s holdings, will include rare examples of Wyeth-related archives and ephemera.
+This focused exhibition, drawn from Allen’s holdings, includes rare examples of Wyeth-related archives and ephemera.

 The depth of Allen’s collection became apparent in 1972, when he co-authored with his father N. C. Wyeth, The Collected Paintings, Illustrations and Murals.
 This book was the first to survey Wyeth’s career, and it contained an invaluable bibliography of publication citations for the artist’s illustrations.
 The Allens’ research has been an indispensable reference for Wyeth scholars, collectors, and fans for decades; it was also an important resource for the catalogue raisonné of N. C. Wyeth’s work published in 2008 by the Brandywine River Museum of Art.